-Join your colleagues at the NACE Recruiter Leadership Institute, January 10 and 11 in Dallas, Texas to learn evidence based leadership strategies needed to excel within the field of university relations and recruiting (URR).
-Designed for emerging and aspiring leaders, this two-day program provides attendees the skills needed to leverage their leadership skills to build a stronger URR team, resulting in greater organizational success.
+Join your colleagues at the NACE Recruiter Leadership Institute, January 9 and 10 in Carlsbad, California, to learn evidence-based leadership strategies needed to excel within the field of university relations and recruiting (URR).
+Designed for emerging and aspiring leaders, this two-day program provides attendees with the skills needed to leverage their leadership skills to build a stronger URR team, resulting in greater organizational success.

 Following this program, you will be able to:

 To receive a list of recommended hotels within close proximity to the meeting site, please contact email@example.com.

 8:00 - 9:00 a.m. – Breakfast